foodfight/showz/format.md

 hour
 9. Tell everyone when you go off air
 10. Post-production
-  0. create stub of show notes w/ link to youtube video and publish
+  0. create stub of show notes w/link to youtube video and publish
   1. download the video from youtube
   2. strip the audio using screenflow or ffmpeg
   3. put together show notes using the